dtauraso/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

     An event is something that happens to an html element.
+A mouse click is an event

 3. What is an event listener?

-    An event listener is a callback that listens for something to happen to an html element
+    An event listener is a callback that listens for something to happen to an html element.
+An event listenter lets you interact with the DOM.

 4. Why would we convert a NodeList into an Array?